 - Brownish-Purple: This can be a very dark stain, almost leaning towards black.
 This could be due to manganese present in the source water.

 Pool stains can be caused due to organic matter or metal residue that is contaminating the pool.
-To check for organic stains, apply a dab of chlorine onto the stain.
+To check for organic stains, apply a dab of chlorine to the stain.

 Chlorine kills organic matter and thus should easily remove smaller organic stains.
 If the stain does not get removed, it could be due to metal residue.